 This monastery is very special for the people of Thimpu.
 They bring their new born babies over here to name them.
 The monastery is also home to the largest statue of Buddha in Bhutan.
 The approach to the temple is a bit steep.
 The views of Thimpu town from the temple are breathtaking and provide a good opportunity for photography.

 This place is the traditional heart of modern Bhutan.
 The huge fortress like structure is the nation’s largest monastery and the seat of the National Government.
-It houses the throne room of his Majesty the King of Bhutan.
-It is also the venue of the famous Buddhist religious celebration “Thimpu Tshechu”.
+It houses the throne room of the King of Bhutan.
+It is also the venue where “Thimpu Tshechu” a famous Buddhist religous celebration is conducted every year.
 This place is a must visit.

 Recommended hotel in Thimpu: Hotel Norbuling